sreevardhanp99/MREC/README.md

-# CRT & LAB codes
+# CRT and LAB codes

 This repository contains all my training session code files and notes.